npolar/icelastic/README.md

   export TEST_CLUSTER_COMMAND=/install_path/elasticsearch/bin/elasticsearch
 ```

 Or install a temporary Elasticsearch install for test purposes.
+When using this setup you don't need to set the ENV variable.

 ```bash
   mkdir /tmp/elasticsearch \